4ubr3ypwd/gravityforms-firstdata/readme.md

 You can use this plugin and get more information from the [WordPress.org](http://wordpress.org/plugins/gravity-forms-first-data-global-gateway-addon).

+## Issue Tracker

+We use [Trello](https://trello.com/b/iaFkdo91) to track issues, you can sign up and participate at [https://trello.com/b/iaFkdo91](https://trello.com/b/iaFkdo91).

 ## How to Debug on Form Submit

 To get debug information when a form is submitted, just use